RafaellaGuti/Ecommerce-Python-Project/README.md

 # EN - Ecommerce Analysis
-This Analysis is a Personal Exploratory Data Analytics Project that involves the data of the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.
+This Analysis is a Exploratory Data Analytics Project that involves the data of the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.
 The company mainly sells unique all-occasion gifts.
 Many customers of the company are wholesalers - B2B clients.

 # Used tools and platforms
 - Python